cube-js/cube/docs/content/Examples-Tutorials-Recipes/Entity-Attribute-Value.md

 external source.
 Let's assume that we've created an API service that fetches statuses, obviously, by running a Cube query.
 Here's the code from the `fetch.js` file that defines the `fetchStatuses` function that would load the statuses from an API service.
-Let's keep this file outside the `schema` foilder:
+Let's keep this file outside the `schema` folder:

 ```javascript
 const fetch = require('node-fetch');